UofGSocialRobotics/Conversational-Agent/food/README.md

 ## Cora vs. RS standalone

-Cora is not used to evaluation the RS as a standalone, only the RS module is used (see `config_modules.py`).
+Cora is not used to evaluate the RS as a standalone, only the RS module is used (see `config_modules.py`).

 To switch from Cora to RS-standalone, first set `DOMAIN = DOMAIN_RS_EVAL` in `config.py`, then start the server using:
 ```shell
 python main.py --rseval
 ```

-To switch back to Cora, set `DOMAIN = DOMAIN_RS_EVAL` and then start the server using on of the two commands:
+To switch back to Cora, set `DOMAIN = DOMAIN_CORA` and then start the server using on of the two commands:
 ```shell
 python main.py --food
 python main.py --movies